 This course covers the most critical elements of screenwriting.
 Among them are development of plots and subplots through the inciting incident, backstory, turning points, image systems, beats and scenes units, and set-ups and pay-offs.
 This course will also examine the mechanics of the teleplay, a more restricted form of screenplay.

-BMC 463 SEMINAR
+BMC 463 SEMINAR Two to four credit hours

 Prerequisite: BMC 126 or with instructor's approval

 An advanced current topic in broadcasting.
 May be repeated, provided that the topic is different.